-In September 2020, the TA issued \$50,000,000 2020 Series A Bonds and \$50,000,000 Series B Bonds (together the "Bonds").
-The Bonds are variable rate bonds.
-The Series A Bonds are issued with a weekly rate reset and the Series B Bonds are issued with a daily rate reset.
-Interest is due payable on the Bonds every June 1 and December 1 with interest to be calculated on a 365/366-day basis.
-From issue through June 30, 2021, the Daily Rate has been issued at a high of 0.15% (or 15 basis points), a low of 0.01% (or 1 basis point) with an average rate of 0.03% (or 3 basis points).
-Over the same period, the Weekly Rate has been issued at a high of 0.01% (or 1 basis point), with an average rate of 0.056% (or 5.6 basis points) on an annual 365/366-day basis.
-During the fiscal year 2022 ending on June 30, 2022, the Daily Rate has been issued at a high of 0.75% (or 75 basis points), a low of 0.01% (or 1 basis point), with an average rate of 0.13% (or 13 basis points).
-Over the same period, the Weekly Rate has been issued at a high of 0.75% (or 75 basis points), a low of 0.01% (or 1 basis point), with an average rate of 0.13% (or 13 basis points).
-Over the same period, the Weekly Rate has been issued at a high of 0.21% (or 21 basis points).
-Over the same period, the Weekly Rate has been issued at a high of 0.21% (or 21 basis points), and a low of 0.01% (or 1 basis point), with an average weekly rate of 0.21% (or 21 basis points) on an annual 365/366-day basis.
-Though the rate is variable it is reasonably presented in the debt service requirements schedule with an effective interest rate as of the fiscal year ended June 30, 2022 of 2% for each of the subsequent years.
+In September 2020, the TA issued \$50,000,000 2020 Series A Bonds and an additional \$50,000,000 Series B Bonds (together the "Bonds").
+The Bonds are variable rate bonds with Series A Bonds issued with a weekly rate reset and the Series B Bonds issued with a daily rate reset.
+Interest is due and payable on the Bonds every June 1 and December 1 with interest to be calculated on a 365/366-day basis.
+From issue through June 30, 2023, the Daily Rate has been as high as 3.70%, and as low as 0.01% (or 1 basis point) with an average rate of 0.63% (or 63 basis points).
+Over the same period, the Weekly Rate has been issued at a high of 3.58%, a low of 0.01% (or 1 basis point) with an average rate of 0.81% (or 81 basis points) on an annual 365/366-day basis.
+The interest rate expectations are presented in the following tables as though outstanding principal were charged interest at the rates in effect at 6/30 of each year as required by Governmental Accounting Standards Board Statement 88 (GASB 88).
+The rates in place at June 30, 2023 were 3.23% on the series A bonds (weekly reset) and 2.10% on the Series B Bonds (daily reset).
+The rates in place at June 30, 2022 were 0.72% (or 72 basis points) on the series A bonds (weekly reset) and 0.52% (or 52 basis points) on the Series B Bonds (daily reset).

-Issuance proceeds were used to make a Project Loan to the San Mateo County Express Lanes Joint Powers Authority (SMCELJPA) for the construction of express lanes on U.S. 101 in San Mateo County.
+Bond proceeds were used to make a Project Loan to the San Mateo County Express Lanes Joint Powers Authority (SMCELJPA) for the construction of express lanes on U.S. 101 in San Mateo County.
 The Project Loan will be repaid to the Transportation Authority from revenues generated by the Express Lanes.
-Mandatory redemption in the form of a Mandatory Sinking Fund payments will begin on June 1, 2027 for both Bond Series.
+Mandatory redemption in the form of a Mandatory Sinking Fund is designated to make principal payments beginning June 1, 2027, for both Bond Series.
+The 2020 SMCTA Subordinate Sales Tax Revenue Variable Rate Demand Bonds are limited obligations of the Transportation Authority and are payable from a lien on revenue of (i) the measure A sales tax revenues pursuant to the Bay Area County Traffic and Transportation Funding Act and (ii) the Measure W sales tax revenues pursuant to the San Mateo County Transit District Act.